shaik7abdul7khallik/easyalarmwidget/README.md

 # easyalarmwidget
-A widget with shortcuts of turning on and off of daily alarms.
+A android widget with shortcuts of turning on and off of daily alarms.